01000001-01001110/CS-Dell-Service-Tag-Lookup/README.md

 Screenshot:<br>
 ![image](https://user-images.githubusercontent.com/48245017/76416099-cde44e80-6370-11ea-9231-748bb49703bb.png)

 I originally wanted to use the Dell RestAPI, and coded this solution, however our organization does not use the API.
 So I back burner'd the RestAPI code and found another way (albeit a bit jerry rigged it works) up the info we need.
+More on this below.

 The program offers three links.<br>
 <b>-Dell Warranty<br>